Egypt–Ethiopia relations: History

 Relations eventually cooled down, and in 1905, Ethiopia first bank was founded in Cairo.
 During the Second Italian invasion of Ethiopia, Egyptians sympathized with Ethiopia.
 The Egyptian Red Cross was sent to Ethiopia, while Egyptians denounced the Italian invasion.

 After World War II, where Egypt and Ethiopia fought for the Allies, Egypt and Ethiopia were founding members of the United Nations.
 After the 1952 Egyptian revolution, Egypt's pro-British monarchy was replaced with a military junta, eventually consolidating under Gamal Abdel Nasser.
-As Afrians nations that suffered under colonialism, revolutionary anti-colonialism post World War II led to both states attending the Bandung Conference, a meeting from newly independent African and Asian states.
+As African nations that suffered under colonialism, revolutionary anti-colonialism after World War II led to both states attending the Bandung Conference, a meeting of newly independent African and Asian states.
 Ethiopia and Egypt were founding members of the Organization of African Unity in 1963.
-Ethiopian Emperor Haile Salassie visited Cairo in 1959 and 1970.
+Ethiopian Emperor Haile Selassie visited Cairo in 1959 and 1970.

 Two major events in these countries led to a major deterioration in relations.
-The Ethiopian revolution overthrow the Salassie government and replaced it with a sociaist government ruled by the DERG, and the Corrective Revolution in Egypt, a period of anti-Nasserist purges and the change in Egyptian foreign policy towards the West during the Cold War led by Egyptian president Anwar Sadat.
-Egypt joined the Safari Club, a clandestine network of anti-communist intellgence services during the Cold War.
-Egypt coverty supported Somalia during the Ogaden War, a war between Somalia and Ethiopia over the Ogaden region.
+The Ethiopian Revolution overthrow the Selassie government and replaced it with a socialist government ruled by the DERG, and the Corrective Revolution in Egypt, a period of anti-Nasserist purges and the change in Egyptian foreign policy towards the West during the Cold War led by Egyptian president Anwar Sadat.
+Egypt joined the Safari Club, a clandestine network of anti-communist intelligence services during the Cold War.
+Egypt covertly supported Somalia during the Ogaden War, a war between Somalia and Ethiopia over the Ogaden region.